yao-yl/path-tempering/README.md

 }
 ```

-After saving this stan code to a  `cauchy.stan`, we run the function `code_tempeture_argument()` that automatically constructs a tempered path between the orginal model and the alternative model:
+After saving this stan code to a  `cauchy.stan`, we run the function `code_tempeture_argument()` that automatically constructs a tempered path between the original model and the alternative model:

 ```
 source("tempering_function.R")